Troy High School (California): Inappropriate relationship between teacher and student

 In 2002, computer science teacher Craig Morgan Steele, 31, was charged in relation to an inappropriate sexual relationship with a former student.
 The relationship was traced back to July and August 2001.

-Drug Overdose

-In 2022, 17-year-old Trinity passed away due to an accidental fentanyl overdose.
-The cause of death is not confirmed yet but fentanyl overdose is the most speculated option.
+Shooting threat

+On April 22, 2024, Troy High School was put on lockdown for an alleged threat of a school shooting.

+Bomb threat

+On November 13, 2025, Troy High School along with two other Fullerton highschools was put on lockdown for the threat of a presence of a bomb.